gavinhoward/bc/manuals/development.md

 execution, do such manual execution, and then run the following command:

 ```
-make coverage_output
+rig coverage_output
 ```

 and the coverage output will be updated.

-If you want to rerun `make coverage`, you must do a `make clean` and build first, like this:
+If you want to rerun `rig coverage`, you must do a `rig clean` and build first, like this:

 ```